Professionals in a networking event setting

 Credit Hours: 3

-This course examines theory and applications of production economics.
+Theory and applications of production economics.
 Emphasis will be given on employing detailed graphical and mathematical analysis to understand the concepts of production economics.

 Request Information